montrealrb/Montreal.rb/README.md

  and set the keys to your environment variables.
 If you choose not to, don't set the variables and the app will simply skip the tweeting feature.

+reCAPTCHA is used for preventing bots from signing up fake accounts.
+You will need to get a secret key and and site key from [Google](https://www.google.com/recaptcha/admin#list).
+Then set the RECAPTCHA_SITE_KEY and RECAPTCHA_SECRET_KEY environment variables.

 Now you need to set the environment variables on your server.
 The procedure will depend on your system.